 The COVID-19 race is tightening.
 The winner will determine the fate of the entire world’s peoples.
-The contestants are the COVID-19 virus vaccine(s) and the COVID-19 variant(s).
+The contestants are the COVID-19 virus variants(s) and the COVID-19 virus vaccines(s).

 Four Different Current Strains

 Currently, there are four different known variant strains.
 They are the U.K., South African, Brazilian, and Nigerian variants with the U.K variant the most common.

 How Do Variant Strains Occur?

 Variants occur because every time the COVID-19 virus infects a person, it makes copies of itself over and over as it infects more cells.
 With every new copy the virus makes of itself, there is a potential for an error or mutation to be introduced into the virus’s genetic code.

 An uncontrolled spread of a virus increases the chances for errors to occur since the virus will have more opportunities to replicate itself.
 Some of those errors will be harmless but with more opportunities to copy itself, a virus is more likely to mutate in a dangerous way.

 We will probably never have to worry about a variant coming from those countries that did a good job at controlling their outbreaks, such as New Zealand, Australia, South Korea, and Taiwan, because the virus had little or no opportunity to evolve.

 It is important to understand that even though there are new variants, they are still the same virus.
 The same public health measures that have served us well until now will still be necessary to contain the spread of the new variants and prevent the development of newer ones.

 The new variants may be more infectious, so staying close to home, wearing a mask, social distancing, and washing hands will still substantially decrease the risk of being infected.
 These measures will lower the community spread and thus lower the overall risk to everyone.